 Applicant may use either the same or different customer number(s) for the correspondence address, the fee address and/or a list of practitioners.
-The customer number associated with the correspondence address is the Customer Number used to obtain access to the Patent Application Information Retrieval (PAIR) system at http://pair.uspto.gov.
-See MPEP § 1730 for additional information regarding PAIR.
+The customer number associated with the correspondence address is the Customer Number that can be used to obtain full access to the USPTO patent electronic filing system at www.uspto.gov/PatentCenter.
+See MPEP § 1730 for additional information regarding the USPTO patent electronic filing system.